 Cool off after all the beachy excitement on Clifton Hill, Niagara Falls!

 There’s no better way after a day of sunbathing and relaxation with family and friends, than to visit our “Street of Fun by the Falls” to keep all the fun going!
-We have attractions, delicious food vendors, and frequent Niagara Falls fireworks shows as a finale to a fantastic and relaxing day.
+We have attractions, delicious food vendors, and more to cap off a fantastic and relaxing day.